 - Send money to people or company’s you don’t know.

-- Click links in your e-mail to verify your banking information.
+- Click the links in your e-mail to verify your banking information.

 - Accept a cheque that includes an overpayment.